malcolmlett/malcolmlett.github.io/A-Theory-of-Consciousness-v2.md

 [Graziano2017] Michael S. A. Graziano, Department of Psychology and Neuroscience, Princeton University, US.
 "The Attention Schema Theory: A Foundation for Engineering Artificial Consciousness".
 Front.
 Robot.
 AI, 14 November 2017. https://doi.org/10.3389/frobt.2017.00060.

+[Halligan2000] Halligan, P. W., and Oakley, D. A. (2000).
+Greatest myth of all.
+New Scientist #168 (pp 34–39). https://www.newscientist.com/article/mg16822653-700-greatest-myth-of-all.

+[Halligan2017] Peter W. Halligan, and David A. Oakley.
+2017.
+"Chasing the Rainbow: The Non-conscious Nature of Being".
+Frontiers in Science. https://doi.org/10.3389/fpsyg.2017.01924

 [Rosenthal2005] Rosenthal, D. "Consciousness and Mind."
 New York: Oxford University Press.
 2005.

 [Rosenthal2011] Lau, H. and Rosenthal, D. "Empirical support for higher-order theories of consciousness."
 Trends in Cognitive Sciences 15: 365â€“373.
 2011.

 [SDOct2012] University of Chicago Medical Center.
 "Homolog of mammalian neocortex found in bird brain."
 ScienceDaily, 1 October 2012. www.sciencedaily.com/releases/2012/10/121001151953.htm.

+Wegner, D. M. (2002).
+The Illusion of Conscious Will.
+Cambridge, MA: MIT Press.